 Over the years in private practice I have helped hundreds of Sheffield people make positive changes in their lives.
-I’ve worked as a counsellor for Sheffield Rape and Sexual Abuse Counselling Service and have specialist experience of counselling people who have suffered from abuse.
-Recently I have also been working with clients to help them with issues such as depression, relationship problems and work-related stress.
-In addition I am experienced in helping those who have experienced trauma through accidents, often in the workplace.
+Before opening Sheffield Central Counselling, I worked at Sheffield Rape and Sexual Abuse Counselling Service, and I have delivered counselling training for the University of Hull and Open College Network.
 I also have expertise in counselling for alternative sexualities and regularly attend an advanced discussion group at the campaigning organisation, Pink Therapy.
 As a kink-positive therapist, I work in an accepting way with people of all genders and sexual minorities.

 In 2015 I qualified as a supervisor at the Manchester Institute of Psychotherapy, which means I can offer clinical supervision to other counsellors and therapists, or those in helping and support roles.